fancompute/angler/angler/README.md

 `NPML` is a list containing the number of PML grids in x and y directions `pol` is the polarization (`'Ez'` or `'Hz'`)

-Note:  a keyword argument `L0` may be supplied as the default length scale.
-All length parameters (including `dl`) are be specified in units of L0.
+> Note:  a keyword argument `L0` may be supplied as the default length scale (1 micron by default).
+All length parameters (including `dl`) are be specified in units of `L0`.

-Note: a reciprocal and non-magnetic system is assumed.
+> Note: a reciprocal and non-magnetic system is assumed.
 If you want to extend this, feel free to submit a pull request.

-Note: once initialized, the FDFD system matrix is constructed and ready to solve given a source.
+Once initialized, the FDFD system matrix is constructed and ready to solve given a source.
 If the `simulation.eps_r` is changed, the system matrix will automatically be re-constructed given the mew permittivity.

 For convenience, one may set the permittivity within some region, `design_region`, using the following method: